 We follow the Quigley Essentials Curriculum which provides for a quality personal, social and emotional education.
 Our young pupils are supported in their growth and development through programmes such as D.A.R.E and School Enterprise.
 Residential visits from year 2 onward provide opportunities for personal growth and development.

-We aim to promote British values through our Eco and citizenship programme which aims to prepare children for life in a democratic society.
+We aim to promote British values through our citizenship programme which aims to prepare children for life in a democratic society.

 13. Where can I access further information?